Vangoule/VEngine/README.md

 # VEngine
-Vangoule's Game Engine, written in C++ and using Vulkan APi
+Vangoule's Game Engine, written in C++ and using Vulkan API.